daniboii201/KiCad-project-1-LED_Torch-PCB/README.md

 • Includes a mounting hole

-• Silkscreen and graphics on both front and
+• Silkscreen and graphics on both front and back